 3. Young Adult Coverage.
 Young adults can stay on their parents health insurance until age 26, even if they are not in school, not living with their parents or not financially dependent on their parents.

 4. Pre-Existing Conditions.
-Insurance coverage cannot be denied to anyone under the age of 19 because of a pre-existing condition, like asthma or diabetes.
+Insurance coverage cannot be denied to anyone because of a pre-existing condition, like asthma or diabetes.
+Also, women cannot be charged more than men.

 5. Donut Hole Coverage.
 Seniors in the ‘donut hole’ of prescription drug coverage receive a 50 percent discount on brand-name prescription drugs covered by Medicare Part D.